ahlem-phantom/hrms-microservice/README.md

 ### 📐 Project Technical Architecture
+Our sample microservices-based system consists of the following modules:
+- **gateway-service** - a module for running Spring Boot application that acts as a proxy/gateway in our architecture.
+- **config-service** - a module that uses Spring Cloud Config Server for running configuration server in the `native` mode.
+The configuration files are placed on the classpath.
+- **discovery-service** - a module thats Spring Cloud Eureka as an embedded discovery server.
+- **account-service** - a module containing the first of our microservices that allows to perform CRUD operation on in-memory repository of accounts
+- **customer-service** - a module containing the second of our microservices that allows to perform CRUD operation on in-memory repository of customers.
+It communicates with account-service.

+The following picture illustrates the architecture described above.

+Description :
 Each service is a separate microservice.
 Eureka: server, all the other services register to it.
 Gateway: entry point for other services.
 Protects other routes and validates tokens.